 Stop treating negotiations as duels that you have to win.
 Suppliers are also looking for profits.
-Try to position yourself as them and spend some time to learn their needs so that the needs of both parties can be equally met.
+Try to position yourself as them and spend some time learning their needs so that the needs of both parties can be equally met.

 7. See Multiple Suppliers

-You must have a comparison in order to find the best deal.
+You must have a comparison to find the best deal.
 D.C.
-Fawcett of Paramount Digital Publishing says that he met several suppliers and told each one of them that he got some quotes from some other suppliers too.
-If you let them know that you will give them long term benefits, they will most likely try to beat their competitors by offering you the best price.
+Fawcett of Paramount Digital Publishing says that he met several suppliers and told each one of them that he got some quotes from other suppliers too.
+If you let them know that you will give them long-term benefits, they will most likely try to beat their competitors by offering you the best price.
 You can also use this technique to compare one supplier to another.